RobertoPrevato/ASPNetCoreHelloWorld/README.md

 # Visual Studio Web Performance Tests
 Using the included Visual Studio solution with Web Performance tests requires a Ultimate version of the IDE.
 To run these tests, it is necessary to provision owned web applications and change urls configured in tests.

+## Note
+The tests were originally written to compare the performance of a Dockerized ASP.NET Core application hosted in Linux, with the same application hosted in Windows, like described above.
+Later additional tests were added to test different technology stacks.